CasperThePancake/PAPE2D/README.md

 ### Being worked on

-- Support for concave polygons using new built-in fixture system
+- Support for concave polygons using new built-in fixture system (since 29/07/2026)
+- Cleaning up the codebase (comments and structure) (since 29/07/2026)

 ### Planned features
 (In order of planned importance)